-I can confirm that a copy of the letter produced as a result of the fire safety audit which was carried out on the 10th August 2023 was sent to you on 29 August 2023.
-Which answered the first part of your request.
+I can confirm that a copy of the letter produced as a result of the fire safety audit which was carried out on the 10th August 2023 was sent to you on 31 August 2023.

 DWFRS confirms that it holds the information you have requested.